Overview

 When you define a relationship, keep these limitations in mind:

-In order to define a relationship, you must have a schema defined for both the source collection and the foreign collection.
-To learn how to define schemas, see Enforce a Schema.
+To define a relationship, you must have a schema defined for both the source collection and the foreign collection.
+To learn how to define schemas, see Define & Enforce a Schema.

 You define a relationship for collections in a linked MongoDB data source alongside the schema.

-A relationship definition maps from a field included in the source collection's schema and points to a field of the same type in the foreign collection's schema.
+A relationship definition maps from a reference field in the source collection's schema to a foreign field of the same type in the foreign collection's schema.